pedasmith/VoraciousEBookReader/HowToUpdateTheDatabase.md

 3. Download the latest Gutenberg catalog using the Download Catalog menu.
 You'll need to pick a location for the file.
 This should take maybe 10 seconds.
 The downloaded file (zipped) is about 80 megabytes.
 4. **Reset your bookmark directory**.
 This is critical!
 Set it to e.g. C:\temp\2021\bookmarkTemp2 .
 Remember your old directory :-)
 5. Rebuild the database using the Rebuild Clean Database menu.
 There are about 60K books.
+6. Run the Fixup command
+7. Exit the Voracious Reader

-6. Copy the the InitialBookData.db to a temp directory, rename it to plain BookData.db and create a ZIP file (right-click / send to / zipped folder) It should be about 40k in size.
+8. Create a ZIP file from the InitialBookData.db (right-click / send to / zipped folder) It should be about 40k in size.
-7. Rename the BookdData.zip to InitialBookdData.zip (yes, this is a bit awkward -- the zip file is called InitialBookData.zip and it has a single file, BookdData.db)
+9. Rename the BookdData.zip to InitialBookdData.zip (yes, this is a bit awkward -- the zip file is called InitialBookData.zip and it has a single file, BookdData.db)
-8. Move the ZIP file to the Assets folder, replacing the original.
+10. Move the ZIP file to the Assets folder, replacing the original.
-9. Test by deleting the BookData.db file (remember you saved a copy in step 2!) and run the app.
+11. Test by deleting the BookData.db file (remember you saved a copy in step 2!) and run the app.
 It should automatically copy the .ZIP DB in.
-You'll know because you'll get the Preparing dozens from FREE ebooks for first use
+You'll know because you'll get the Preparing FREE ebooks for first use
 99. Remember to switch back to your original bookmark directory!

 ```SQL
 -- Do not modify __EFMigrationsHistory
 -- Do not modify sqlite_sequence